domainersuitedev/delicious-api/api/posts.md

 * [`/v1/posts/all?hashes`](#v1postsallhashes--fetch-a-change-detection-manifest-of-all-items) — fetch a change detection manifest of all items
 * [`/v1/posts/suggest`](#v1postssuggest--fetch-popular-recommended-and-network-tags-for-a-specific-url) — fetch popular, recommended and network tags for a specific url

+---

+## `/v1/posts/update`

-## `/v1/posts/update` — Check to see when a user last posted an item
+Check to see when a user last posted an item.
 Returns the last updated time for the user, as well as the number of new items in the user’s inbox since it was last visited.

 Use this before calling posts/all to see if the data has changed since the last fetch.